 Bulk loading has these built-in performance optimizations:

-TABLOCKbecause each bulk import thread will load data exclusively into a separate rowgroups (compressed or delta rowgroups) with exclusive lock on it.
-Using
+TABLOCKbecause each bulk import thread will load data exclusively into separate rowgroups (compressed or delta rowgroups) with exclusive lock on it.

-- Locking Optimization: When loading into compressed rowgroup, the X lock on rowgroup is acquired.
-However, when bulk loading into delta rowgroup, an X lock is acquired at rowgroup but SQL Server still locks the locks PAGE/EXTENT because X rowgroup lock is not part of locking hierarchy.
+Locking Optimization: The X lock on a row group is automatically acquired when loading data into a compressed row group.
+However, when bulk loading into a delta rowgroup, an X lock is acquired at rowgroup but SQL Server still locks the PAGE/EXTENT because X rowgroup lock is not part of locking hierarchy.

-If you have a nonclustered B-tree index on a columnstore index, there is no locking or logging optimization for the index itself but the optimizations on clustered columnstore index as described above are still there.
+If you have a nonclustered B-tree index on a columnstore index, there is no locking or logging optimization for the index itself but the optimizations on clustered columnstore index as described above are applicable.